Azure storage disaster recovery planning and failover

 Keep in mind that any data stored in a temporary disk is lost when the VM is shut down.

-Copying data as an alternative to failover
+Copying data as a failover alternative

 Design for high availability